Do you have questions about admission?

 On the fifth semester you can take electives, go on exchange or do an internship in a company.

-- Independently formulate and justify research questions
+- Independently formulate a relevant research question

 Service Management Foundations

-The course content has two main elements.
+The course has two main elements.
 The largest part of the course presents key concepts and foundations of one of the following fields: (1) tourism and hospitality, (2) arts and culture, and (3) service innovation.
 Each field represents the study focus for one of the three specializations in the SEM program.
 The course provides a succinct yet comprehensive introduction to each specialization and field of study, by giving a general overview of service industries and their development.
 The course discusses the importance of services in the context of each field of study (see 1, 2, 3 above) and critically examines relevant research methods and data sources.

 The second element of the course consists of a brief introduction to to the fundamentals of descriptive statistics and data management.
 This part includes the management of statistical data and the design and analysis of tables and graphical representations.